BRIJESHJENA/ToolJetAssignment/README.md

 To get the frontend running locally:

-Clone this repo
+- Clone this repo,
-npm install
+- npm install,
-npm run dev
+- npm run dev.